z Scores. In Exercises 5–8, express all z scores with two decimal... | Channels for Pearson+

 Standard Deviation

-Standard deviation is a measure of the amount of variation or dispersion in a set of values.
-A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation indicates a wider spread.
-In this question, the standard deviation of 26.2 minutes is essential for calculating the z score, as it quantifies how much the commute times vary from the average.
+Standard deviation is a statistic that quantifies the amount of variation or dispersion in a set of values.
+A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation indicates that the values are spread out over a wider range.
+In this question, the standard deviation is crucial for determining how far a specific measurement is from the mean in terms of standard deviations.

 Recommended video: